 From there, the process is exactly the same as in Windows 7.

 To learn how to work with the "Set Program Access and Computer Defaults" window, read the next section.

 Working with the Set Program Access and Computer Defaults Panel

-Note: Removing access to different programs might require uninstalling those programs, as it is the case for Microsoft Office Outlook.
+NOTE: Removing access to different programs might require uninstalling those programs, as it is the case for Microsoft Office Outlook.

 You might notice that not all of your programs for specific activities appear in the list of programs.
-This is because not all programs are registered and can be set as default programs using Set program access and computer defaults.
-If this is the case, you will need to find other solutions: you can set your default programs in Windows 7 or associate a file type or protocol to a program, as we've shown in our previous tutorials.
+This is because not all programs are registered and can be set as default programs using "Set program access and computer defaults".
+If this is the case, you will need to find other solutions: you can set your default programs or associate a file type or protocol to a program, as we've shown in our previous tutorials.

 As you can see, choosing your default programs for such common activities as web browsing, media playing, email and instant messaging is a straightforward process.
 However, as with many things about Windows 7 and Windows 8, you need to be very sure you know what you're doing when you choose your options.
 Microsoft's policy toward selecting only non-Microsoft defaults is particularly draconian, and getting back your access to Microsoft's own programs if you change your mind would involve re-creating your shortcuts at the very least.
 The Custom option offers the most choices, but since it comes with your already-chosen defaults already selected, there's not much reason to make changes here.
 I'd recommend not playing around with this too much unless you're ready and willing to recover from a setup you may not like.